kinshuk-h/fsop/README.md

 ## Notes

 - The executable provided alongside the project has been compiled on a 64-bit (arch: x86_64) Windows machine running the Windows Subsystem for Linux (WSL) (kernel version: ), using the GNU C++ Compiler v9.3.0.
-- If GNU make is not installed on the target machine being used for compilation, then the `make.bash` script supplied alongside the source may be utilized to execute the equivalent Make recipes.
+- If GNU make is not installed on the target machine being used for compilation, then either it may be installed via `sudo apt install make` (recommended), or the `make.bash` script supplied alongside the source may be utilized to execute the equivalent Make recipes.
 To use the script, in the compilation steps replace the usage of `make` with `./make.bash` (e.g.: `make clean` -> `./make.bash clean`).

 ## About